caneryalcin/sendEmail-Python/README.md

 crontab -e

-and write your path to your python script
+and write your path to your python script to the end like example in below

-python /path/to/yourscript.py
+python /path/to/your_script.py
 exit 0